ordina-jworks/ordina-jworks.github.io/_posts/2016-09-12-Microservices-Dashboard-1.0.1.md

 Knowing which resources are exposed by what microservices, and which events and messages are being sent back and forth between microservices and queues, can go a long way in helping analysts understand the state of the architecture.

 Furthermore, impact analysis can significantly improve when an overview of components and how they are linked together is available to the analysts.
-Not only does it encourage analysts to identify and inform consumers of a changing service, it can help avoid introducing breaking changes due to negligence or ignorance.
+Not only does it encourage analysts to identify and inform consumers of a changing service, it can help to avoid introducing breaking changes due to negligence or ignorance.
 During troubleshooting, testers and analysts should be able to find out what services and backends are involved in a certain functional flow.

 Just like managers, functional analysts are interested in upcoming features and releases.
 On top of that, analysts can benefit from being able to define the future state of the ecosystem.
 Especially when multiple teams are working on similar functionality, it can be notoriously difficult to avoid duplication and breaches of bounded contexts.
-Using a dashboard to define what is coming up, can help to give an unambiguous view of the current and future landscape.
+Using a dashboard to define what is coming up, can help to give them an unambiguous view of the current and future landscape.

 ### Developers can benefit from a broader view as well

 In a devops organisation, developers have the responsibility to not only build but also run their services.
-Knowing which versions are deployed where, can assist developers in verifying their deployments are successful, but also to determine the versions of their dependencies.
+Knowing which versions are deployed where, can assist developers in verifying whether their deployments are successful, but also to determine the versions of their dependencies.

 A graphical dashboard can go a long way in providing clarity to developers.
-But most of all it can act as a hub for other tools and documentation available.
+But most of all, it can act as a hub for other tools and documentation available.
 Integrations can be made with for instance API documentation, performance tooling, service registries, in-depth instance-specific dashboards and perhaps even reactive insights.

 ## The introduction of the Microservices Dashboard